top of page

 • Visual noise that overstimulates the brain

-• Unfinished tasks that linger in the background
+• Unfinished tasks, chores, or projects that linger in the background

 • A sense of chaos that makes it harder to relax